Early Childhood Educational Opportunities

 Educational Opportunities

 Parents of preschool aged children in Monroe County have options when deciding where to send their child(ren) to a preschool program.
 The MCISD is the single point of entry for preschool programs in Monroe County.
 The Universal Early Childhood Application below allows the MCISD early childhood staff, along with parents, to place the child into the appropriate educational setting.
+Please complete this application and a member of the MCISD Early Childhood Team will respond.

 PDF DocumentOn-line Application - Early Childhood Programs Inquiry/Pre-Application